-It’s estimated that half the active websites found online were built using CMS, and of these WordPress and Magento are certainly among the most popular.
+It’s estimated that two-thirds the active websites found online were built using CMS, and of these WordPress and Magento are certainly among the most popular.
 Now, at first glance, this might make both platforms sound pretty similar, but that’s far from the truth.

 As you’ll come to see, both platforms were designed to cater to specific kinds of websites.
 So, when it comes to finding which CMS is best for you, the big question to ask yourself is simple: